DanDanilyuk/shopping_site/README.md

 3. _Fix add-to-cart form Quanity_
 4. _Add ajax to cart quanity when item is added to cart_
 5. _Add page to show clicked item title description and price from all products page_
+6. _Add photos to product page using paperclip_

 ## Specs